xinliupitt/skellam_regression/README.md

 ## Skellam regression for Chicago Divvy

 Our manuscript focuses on building a Skellam model to predict the total demand of Chicago Divvy bike sharing system.
-We have the observed, excess and total demand data ready in the folder.
+We have the observed, excess and total demand data ready in the folder:
+* Folder 1
+* Folder 2

-To obtain the weather data as input covariates, please download the dataset from here.
-Then follow these steps to process weather data:
+To obtain the weather data as input covariates, please subscribe “History Bulk” in Openweathermap: https://home.openweathermap.org/marketplace.
+Then download the dataset and rename it to "CHI_Weather.csv".
+Next, use the following scripts to further process the data:
 * run `python3 weather_generator.py` to fetch the data of our year of interest (2018) from the whole weather dataset.
 * run `python3 weather_to_stations.py` to convert the fetched weather data to the format of input covariates for the model.